h3nnn4n/colosseum/PROTOCOL.md

 ## Agent ID

-All agents are going to receive an `agent-id` which will be used to indentify itself and other agents in the world.
+All agents are going to receive an `agent-id` which will be used to identify itself and other agents in the world.
 This happens before the simulation starts.
-A payload containing `set_agent_id` means that the agent must store the value of this key internally and use it in all futher communications, by adding a key named `agent_id` and using the value from `set_agent_id` as the value.
+A payload containing `set_agent_id` means that the agent must store the value of this key internally and use it in all further communications, by adding a key named `agent_id` and using the value from `set_agent_id` as the value.
 Failure to comply will result in the payload being ignored.

-The key usually will be an uuid, but under some circunstances it may be a human readable string, such as `foo bar` or `protomegalovirus`, limited to 255 characters long.
+The key usually will be an uuid, but under some circumstances it may be a human readable string, such as `foo bar` or `protomegalovirus`, limited to 255 characters long.